-Most of the resources discussing frames are still about seduction and pick-up techniques.
+Most of the resources discussing frames are still all clustered in seduction, pick-up, and manosphere sources.

 Next comes sales, especially from authors schooled in NLP.
 And lastly, there are negotiation books, which also often end up discuss frames.

-Albeit it’s a popular topic, I haven’t seen any great resource fully dedicated to frames.
+I haven’t seen any great resources fully dedicated to frames.

-But, scattered around, we can find some good stuff on frames and frame control.
+Now, that being said, scattered around, we can find some good stuff on frames and frame control.

 This list only contains the top-notch information on frames and frames’ control: